rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 In software engineering an exceptional, rare event often stops being rare (e.g. when the data or usage changes expose it).
 I fixed many bugs caused by a programmer's decision that a certain scenario is very unlikely and, thus, it is OK to cut corners.
-In my experience, cutting corners saves hours and ends up costing weeks or even months later.
+In my experience, ignoring rare scenarios saves hours and ends up costing weeks or even months later.

 However, I am not convinced that cutting corners is unique to either mindset.
 A pragmatist may think "this is so unlikely, I will not waste time on it".
 The rare case could be not represented by the theoretical model that a theorist is considering (e.g. error information in a bunch of FP code).
 IMO, pragmatists and theorists cut corners in different ways, however, _cutting corners has no place in formal reasoning_ and I expect some programmers (most likely a subset of theorists) carefully think through rare cases.